jpalgon/Draft_Classification/README.md

 ### College Conferences
 ![College Conferences](./Images/conferences.png)

 The power 5 conferences have all of the highest ratios of players drafted in round 1.
+12.5% is the expected first round rate.

 ### Position Ratio
 ![Model Results](./Images/posratio.png)

 Premium positions have the highest ratios of players drafted in round 1.
+12.5% is the expected first round rate.

 ## Conclusions

 Premium positions, top conferences, and age are the biggest driving factors which isn't surprising.

-While age is significant in predicting round 1 players, it complicates some numerical data w
+While age is significant in predicting round 1 players, it complicates some takeaways from numerical data.

 Rate stats better than cumulative stats mainly due to the fact that many of the best players declare their junior year and don't play in their would be senior season.

 ## Next steps:

-Get more numerical data
+Get more data
 - Final season
 - Advanced stats
 - Non Primary Stats